Sujeong-Baek/Assignment/README.md

-# Python-assignment
+# Assignment
-This work is a programming exercise for Python beginners.
+This work is a programming exercise for beginners.